cesarinag/cesarinag/README.md

 ### Hi there 👋

-i'm currently exapanding on creating what makes me happy.
+i'm currently working on creating what makes me happy.

 i'm learning what makes me happy.

 <!--
 **cesarinag/cesarinag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.